xchjason/CovidPopulationModel/README.md

 This section describes how to activate the Google utilities needed to install and run the model (Section 2A.1) and how to create and populate a folder with the required files and software (Section 2A.2).
 Section 3 describes how to alter model control features and run the model.

 2A.1 – Activate Google utilities
-- The Google Chrome browser (available here)
+- The Google Chrome browser (available here - https://www.google.com/chrome/downloads/)
 - A Google Drive account (see here for instructions to set one up; and see here for more information on managing your Google Drive account).
 - The Google Colaboratory application.
   - From within your browser go to Google Drive (here);